vortexman5/vortex/docs_summary/knowledge_ingestion_guide.md

 - Try a smaller model like "all-MiniLM-L6-v2" instead of larger models
 - Process documents in smaller batches
 - Check for encoding issues in your documents
+- For remote processing, consider using a machine with more resources or GPU acceleration

 #### 3. Document Processing Failures